hm-lang/core/proposals/README.md

     # returns a copy of the value at key, too.
     ;;_(Key): value

-    # getter, which will create a value instance if it's not present at Key.
+    # getter, which will create a default value instance if it's not present at Key.
     ;;_(Key, fn(Value): ~t): t

     # returns a Null if key is not in the map.